d-ronin/dRonin/Governance.md

 Those voted in were: hshred, icee, tracernz.

-They will now servce the project for a 6 month period.
+They will now serve the project for a 6 month period.

 Executive Team's Role
 =====================